ibm-cloud-docs/codeengine/build-tutorial-buildpacks.md

 With this tutorial, build a container image from source with the {{site.data.keyword.codeengineshort}} CLI.
 The build process uses the [buildpacks strategy](/docs/codeengine?topic=codeengine-plan-build#build-strategy) and stores the image from the build process on Docker Hub.
 {: shortdesc}

-A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpacks.
+A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and Cloud Native Buildpacks.

 **Before you begin**